velurisirisha/datascience/README.md

 # datascience
-This file consists of assignments and projects on python and data science from beginner to advanced levels.
+This repo consists of assignments and projects on python and data science from beginner to advanced levels.